alpha-unito/streamflow/docs/source/ext/plugins.rst

 Each extension point class must implement a ``get_schema`` method, pointing to a `JSON Schema <https://json-schema.org/>`_ file, which contains all the configurable parameters that can be specified by the user in the ``streamflow.yml`` file.
 Such parameters will be propagated to the class constructor at each invocation.
 For example, the ``PostgreSQLDatabase`` class specified above points to a ``schemas/postgresql.json`` schema file in the same Python module.

 A schema file should follow the `2019-09 <https://json-schema.org/draft/2019-09/release-notes.html>`_ version of JSON Schema.
 StreamFlow uses schema files to validate the ``streamflow.yml`` file at runtime before executing a workflow instance.
-Plus, it relised on schema ``properties`` to print documentation when a user invokes the ``streamflow ext show`` CLI subcommand.
+Plus, it relies on schema ``properties`` to print documentation when a user invokes the ``streamflow ext show`` CLI subcommand.
 An example of schema file for the ``PostreSQLDatabase`` class is the following:

 .. code-block:: json